Iterating on the Prompt Criteria

 -

-Reviewer Uncoded Docs (Relevance or Relevance and Key Documents analysis only)—documents that do not have a value assigned in the Relevance Field.
+Reviewer Uncoded (Relevance or Relevance and Key Documents analysis only)—documents that do not have a value assigned in the Relevance Field.
 When viewing the Key aspect, this shows documents that do not have a value assigned in the Key Field.

 -